allan-tulane/sp24-recitation-01-zbirnbaum/README.md

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search?
     O(nlogn)
-    # worst case for linear search is O(n), so for k times would be O(k*n) which belongs to O(nlogn)?
-I have no idea if that's right just my best guess

   + For binary search?
     O(n)
-    # for the same reason as above^?

   + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **TODO: your answer goes here**